Vegan Bagel Recipe (You'd Never Know It's Vegan)

-Growing up in New York City, fresh, hot bagels with just a hint of sweetness that can't be duplicated elsewhere was tragically taken for granted.
+Growing up in New York City, I took for granted the fresh, hot bagels with just a hint of sweetness that can't be duplicated elsewhere.
 I no longer have this luxury now that we have moved.
 But also, with a sesame seed allergy, a bagel store is just not the place for me.
-Feeling inspired by my hometown, and motivated to still enjoy my favorite foods, I set out to make some safe bagels.
+Feeling inspired by my hometown and motivated to still enjoy my favorite foods, I set out to make some safe bagels.

 My son, who has multiple food allergies including milk and eggs, had never even experienced a fresh bagel right out of the oven.
 Looking back now, I don't know how we went so many years without bagels.
 I happily bake them every week for my family.

 This recipe is free of most major allergens (no egg wash here!), with the exception of wheat.
 Hopefully you can share it with all of your loved ones.
 If you have a gluten-free alternative or flour mixture that works well with this recipe, please share your thoughts in the comments!